Skip to main content

 Terminology

 • Provider: An application (often called a service) that provides functionality or data for other applications to use, often via an API.
-For applications that use HTTP, the provider is the application that returns the response.
-For applications that use queues, the provider (also called producer) is the application that writes the messages to the queue.
+For HTTP applications, the provider is the application that returns the response.
+For applications that use queues, the provider (also called the producer) is the application that writes the messages to the queue.

-• cross-contract validation or contract comparison: the process by which PactFlow confirms that the consumer contract is a valid subset of a provider contract.
+• Cross-contract validation or contract comparison: the process by which PactFlow confirms that the consumer contract is a valid subset of a provider contract.
 For example, it will ensure that all request/responses defined in a pact file and valid resources and match the schemas in a provider OAS file.

 Contract support